elasekness/RNASeq_workshop/Day2.md

 	for filn in `cat seqlist`; do salmon quant -i salmon_index -l A -1 $filn"_R1_val_1.fq.gz" -2 $filn"_R2_val_2.fq.gz" --validateMappings -o "salmon_quant/"$filn; done

-> The `quant` command allows direct quantification of reads agains the 'transcriptome' index and will output the results into a directory called 'salmon_quant.'
+> The `quant` command allows direct quantification of reads agains the 'transcriptome' index and will output the results into a directory called 'salmon_quant.' <br>
-> The tab-delimited output files (sf files) for each library will be in a subdirectory named by the basename of the file.
+> The tab-delimited output files (sf files) for each library will be in a subdirectory named by the basename of the file.  <br>
 > The `-l` option specifies the automatic detection of the library type.
 The `--validateMappings` option is the recommended default.
 It essentially checks that the mappings are plausible enough to be quantified.